vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 title = "Contemporary vajrayAna"
 +++

-For practical purposes, from the H perspective, they form a devatA-adoring barbarian nation, with confusions such as
+For practical purposes, from the H perspective, vajrayAna followers (even dominated by non-Arya populations) are devatA-adoring, with confusions such as

 - slight echoes of the anti-vaidika bauddha counter-religion
 - placing the devatA-s in service of the bauddha mata